You woke up one day and decided to start a blog. After a couple of months, you realize it’s not so black and white.

 You’re probably going to change your theme a lot.

 Since I started blogging, I’ve changed my domain, theme, and topics at least a dozen times.
 And TBH, sometimes I still can’t seem to get it right.
-At some point, you have to stop and ask yourself, “WTF am I really trying to say?”
-Obviously, change is good, but inconsistency only makes it more challenging for you to get your point across.
+At some point, you have to stop and ask yourself, “WTF am I trying to say?”
+Change is good, but inconsistency only makes it more challenging for you to get your point across.

 Ask yourself what do u want?
 Why?
 And how do you plan to do it?
 Addressing these simple questions beforehand will make the writing process much more relaxed.